webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 - We try to improve build performance with Persistent Caching.
 - We try to improve Long Term Caching with better algorithms and defaults.
 - We try to improve bundle size with better Tree Shaking and Code Generation.
-- We try to improve compatiblity to the web platform.
+- We try to improve compatibility to the web platform.
 - We try to clean up internal structures that were left in a weird state while implementing features in v4 without introducing any breaking changes.
 - We try to prepare for future features by introducing breaking changes now, allowing us to stay on v5 for as long as possible.